rptaylor/kapel/README.md

 - See [KAPELConfig.py](python/KAPELConfig.py) for descriptions of the settings used in KAPEL.

 ## Helm chart installation
-The kapel Helm chart is available from [this Helm repository](https://rptaylor.github.io/kapel/).
+The KAPEL Helm chart is available from [this Helm repository](https://rptaylor.github.io/kapel/).